-Timeline: Fall 2023- Fall 2026
+Timeline: Fall 2023-Fall 2026

-2. Promotional Opportunities

-Successful graduates are the program's best ambassadors.
+- 3. Promotional Opportunities: Successful graduates are the program's best ambassadors.
 (See Appendix C) To enhance the recruitment of students into the Math A.S. curricula, the program should consider opportunities to share the stories and outcomes of program graduates with current and future students.
-We hope to collaborate with Enrollment Management and Strategic Communication to promote the success stories of our alumn.

-We are proud to share a few comments from our alums:

-• I transferred to Temple and got my BS in Mathematics with a CS minor in two years; then, I started the Ph.D. program at Temple in Computer Science.
+The program hopes to collaborate with Enrollment Management and Strategic Communication to promote the success stories of our alumni and is proud to share a few comments from our alums here: - I transferred to Temple and got my BS in Mathematics with a CS minor in two years; then, I started the Ph.D. program at Temple in Computer Science.
 I finished my Ph.D. in Spring 2020.
-Currently, I am Senior Data Scientist at NMM in Philadelphia.

-- I am currently employed as the IT Manager in a non-profit organization.
+Currently, I am Senior Data Scientist at NMM in Philadelphia. - I am currently employed as the IT Manager in a non-profit organization.
 This year, I got accepted by the University of Pennsylvania for its MCIT master's degree program.
-I feel more and more that everything we covered in those (CCP) classes is a MUST, and how I was trained made a solid foundation for me! - I wanted to thank you for believing in me at CCP and helping me with everything math and liferelated.
+I feel more and more that everything we covered in those (CCP) classes is a MUST, and how I was trained made a solid foundation for me!

+I wanted to thank you for believing in me at CCP and helping me with everything math and life-related.
 I am also applying to Ph.D. math education programs at Berkeley, Stanford, and Temple.
-I couldn't have done it without the help of you and CCP, and I really appreciate that. - Attending community college can be a transformative experience, especially when encountering a professor who inspires and changes your life.
+I couldn't have done it without the help of you and CCP, and I really appreciate that.

+Attending community college can be a transformative experience, especially when encountering a professor who inspires and changes your life.
 That professor was my math instructor at community college; I had no prior math background and was intimidated by the subject.
 However, my instructor inspired me, taught me at a high level, and prepared me for my future academic and professional pursuits-currently Instructional Head Teaching Assistant at the University of Pennsylvania.